×

 The “hidden costs” of On-Premise are real:

-1. Dedicated IT staff : You will need a team (or part of a team) to keep the system operational, manage outages and patches.
+1. Dedicated IT staff : You will need a team (or part of a team) to keep the system operational, manage outages and fixes.

-2. Maintenance contracts : The publisher will charge you an annual support contract (often 15-20% of the license price) for access to support and fixes.
+2. Maintenance contracts : The publisher will charge you an annual support contract (often 15-20% of the license price) to have access to support and patches.

-3. Future updates : When the publisher releases a new major version in 3 or 5 years, it will be a new, expensive and complex project to plan and pay for.
+3. Future updates : When the publisher releases a new major version in 3 or 5 years, it will be a new, costly and complex projectto plan and pay for.

 The Cost of SaaS: Operational Expense (OpEx)